fedosov/supervisor/docs/configuration.rst

 ``restartsignal``

-  The signal used to restart the program when a restart is requested.
-This can be any of TERM, HUP, INT, QUIT, KILL, USR1, or USR2.
+  The signal used to restart the program when a restart is requested (or perform stop/start sequence if set to None).
+  This can be any of TERM, HUP, INT, QUIT, KILL, USR1, USR2 or None.

-  *Default*: HUP
+  *Default*: None

   *Required*:  No.